georgekutty90/Flowingly-Test-API/README.md

 Files of interest
-- `Program.cs` — app startup, middleware and swagger registration
+- `Program.cs` â€” app startup, middleware and swagger registration
-- `ExceptionMiddleware.cs` — global exception handling
+- `ExceptionMiddleware.cs` â€” global exception handling
-- `Constants.cs` — shared constant values and messages
+- `Constants.cs` â€” shared constant values and messages
-- `TextParserImplementation.cs` and its interface (e.g., `ITextParser`) — parser logic
+- `TextParserImplementation.cs` and its interface (e.g., `ITextParser`) â€” parser logic
-- `appsettings.json` / `appsettings.Development.json` — configuration
+- `appsettings.json` / `appsettings.Development.json` â€” configuration
-- `Flowingly.API.UnitTest` — unit tests (xUnit)
+- `Flowingly.API.UnitTest` â€” unit tests (xUnit)

+Running the Project

+- Build the project in Visual Studio 2022
+- Run the project.
+- To run the api in swagger, click on authorize in swagger and add teh API Key from appsettings.config.